bahrmichael/bahrmichael.github.io/_posts/2022-02-07-org-formation.md

 You'll get a verification mail that you need to confirm.

 After installing the OrgFormation CLI, run `org-formation init-pipeline --region <YOUR-REGION>` to create a CodeCommit repository and a CodePipeline.
-This command will use the default profile, or whatever profile you specify via AWS_PROFILE.
+This command will use the default profile, or whatever profile you specify via `AWS_PROFILE`.
 Once the command completes, you will see a new repository in CodeCommit and a new pipeline in CodePipeline.

 ![A repository in CodeCommit](https://bahr.dev/pictures/org-formation-repo.png)

 When you navigate to CodePipeline you will see that the pipeline has started with the initial commit.
-If you want to rerun a CodePipeline, you have to click on the "Release Change" button.
+If you want to rerun a CodePipeline, you have to select it and click on the "Release Change" button.

 ![A pipeline in CodePipeline](https://bahr.dev/pictures/org-formation-pipeline.png)